JeekITClub/JPSP_Django/API.md

 DATA:{
     UserId:
     Password:
-    UserType: (student or club or club department)
+    UserType: ('student' or 'club' or 'cd')
 }
 ```
 OUTPUT